 Laura Vaughn, Barrier Islands Center

 Lou Verner, Department of Game and Inland Fisheries

 Role of the Virginia Coastal Zone Management Program

-The Virginia Coastal Zone Management (CZM) Program is coordinating the campaign and providing almost 100% of the funding (thanks to our annual grants from NOAA) through the Virginia Seaside Heritage Program.
+The Virginia Coastal Zone Management (CZM) Program is coordinating the campaign and providing almost 100% of the funding (thanks to our annual federal Coastal Zone Management grants from NOAA).
+The campaign was initiated as a component of the Virginia Seaside Heritage Program.
 The 6 year, $2.6 million Seaside Heritage Program built ecotourism infrastructure and restored eelgrass, oyster, marsh and beach-nesting bird habitat in and around the barrier island–lagoon system.
 The “Plant ES Natives” campaign is designed to protect that investment.

 In 1991, the Virginia CZM began working with Northampton County on the Northampton Special Area Management Plan (SAMP).
 One goal of this SAMP was to protect bird and fish habitats by maintaining maximum native vegetative cover.
 In 1993, as part of the educational component of this SAMP, the Virginia CZM Program created and funded the annual Eastern Shore of Virginia Birding and Wildlife Festival to demonstrate that there could be economic benefits from ecotourism, if the native vegetation so critical to birds were protected.
 Through the SAMP, a Sensitive Natural Resource Area Overlay was introduced and nearly adopted in Northampton County in 2003 which would have restricted the amount of existing native vegetation that a property owner could remove in order to protect water quality and quantity for humans, shellfish and birds.